LucaScheller/VFX-UsdSurvivalGuide/docs/src/introduction/motivation.md

 This guide aims to solve the following 'niche':
 - It aims to be an onboarding guide for software developers & pipeline developers so that you can hit the ground running.
 - It aims be practical first (as to being an introduction guide that offers a high level overview).
 This means you'll find a lot of code examples from actual production scenarios as well as a more hands on approach instead of overviews/terminology explanations.
 We'll often link to resources you can look into before a certain section to have a better understanding should vocabulary issues arise.
-- It aims to soften the steep learning curve that some aspects of Usd have by having a look at common production examples so you can have those sweet "aha, that's how it works" moments.
+- It aims to soften the steep learning curve that some aspects of USD have by having a look at common production examples so you can have those sweet "aha, that's how it works" moments.

 Basically think of it as a balance of links listed in the below resources section.
 ```admonish tip